Learning (Psychology)

 3) Von Restorff Effect

-Preoperational kid: This kid is a toddler that has a globe swirling around him.
+Preoperational kid: A toddler with a globe swirling around him.
 He thinks the world revolves around him

 4) Sleep